Fanjie-Li/Curriculum-Vitae/content/project/deep-reading/index.md

 Jul.
 2016 - Jun.
 2018 (Principal Investigator: Prof. Guihua Li)
 {{% /callout %}}

 The advent of digital reading has aroused several pedagogical concerns, including whether such digital environments hinder adolescents' involvement in *deep reading*.
-We approach this question through reconsidering the controversies in the theory of *deep reading*, with a specific focus on its implications for encouraging deep reading in digital environments.
+We approach this question through reconsidering the controversies in the theory of *deep reading*, with a specific focus on its implications for encouraging deep reading in today's media-rich environments.

 In this project, we identified varying perspectives on *deep reading* through a systematic literature review, compiled an expert survey based on findings from the literature review, and performed K-Means clustering on the survey responses.
 The study revealed three opinion clusters, with varying beliefs on (i) the nature of deep reading and (ii) whether deep reading depends on the reading media (i.e., printed versus digital).